scottnonnenberg/blog/README.md

 npm run update-rankings
 ```

 Goes to my stats system (which uses [Piwik](https://piwik.org/)), grabs the top URLs, massages the data a little bit, then updates the `rank` property of the frontmatter in each markdown file.
+If you use this, you'll want to periodically change the end date for the query.

 ### generate-rss